 For details, see http://business.cit.ie

 Subject to availability of places and specialisation, suitably qualified graduates are eligible to apply for entry to Year 4 (final) of:

 A large proportion of graduates progress onto postgraduate studies.
 The Bachelor of Business Honours degree (Level 8) satisfies the degree requirements of the Teaching Council.
-As with other recognised degrees, a postgraduate programme of Initial Teaching Education, accredited by the Teaching Council, consisting of two years full-time study or 120 ECTS credits must subsequently be completed to be eligible for registration with the Teaching Council.
+As with other recognised degrees, a postgraduate programme of Initial Teacher Education, accredited by the Teaching Council, consisting of two years full-time study or 120 ECTS credits must subsequently be completed to be eligible for registration with the Teaching Council.